ultimatemediaorg/goum.cf-pages/Acceptable Use.md

   - ethnicity
   - religion or belief, including lack of religion or belief
   - age
-- Not promote one of the following:
+- Not promote any of the following:
   - alcohol
   - drugs, including medication
   - weapons and weapon schematics